Hawaii Coffee Overview

 Hawaii coffee increasingly trades on it's cup quality

-It was easy at one time to be cynical about Hawaiian coffee.
+At one time it was easy to be a bit cynical about Hawaiian coffee.
 It’s value was not intrinsic, not due to its flavor quality, the fact it tasted good.
-It had value by association: folks had a nice vacation and wanted to bring something back to relive their Aloha experience.
-While that still may be the case, and there is certainly low quality coffee sold to tourists in this manner, there is also many people dedicated to making Hawaiian coffee as good as the price would suggest it should be!
+It had value by association: folks had a nice vacation and wanted to bring something back to relive their Aloha experience.!

 Kona is still the center of Hawaiian coffee, but …